eelinee/programmeerproject/DESIGN.md

 2004 | value | value | value | value | value |
 2005 | value | value | value | value | value |
 etc  | value | value | value | value | value |

+Disease 1 is the collective name for a group diseases (1a and 1b)

 **D3 plugins:**